mayarim/Park_PTD/README.md

 ### Note
 The *_r2* version of these Arduino sketches is the version of the sketch for the Arduino Nano 33 BLE Rev2.
 The sketches without *_r2* at the end are for Rev1.
 This difference is important as the Rev2 contains a different IMU than the Rev1 and the Rev1 sketches use the Reefwing_LSM9DS1 library to configure the IMU and access the data.
 The Rev2 sketches use the standard Arduino library Arduino_BMI270_BMM150 for access to the IMU values.

+## Files
+The files in each sketch other than the main file are identical and are helpers to the main file.
+### Main File: calculate_length.ino / send_len.ino / min_len.ino
+These files are the main sketch files and contain the overall setup and loop logic.
+The primary calculations for the step length detection and measurement are all implemented in these respective files.
+### Filter.h + Filter.cpp
+These files define the interface and implement two classes used in the main files: Filter and ZVU.
+#### Filter
+This is a class that implements a low-pass filter for data based on inputted parameters.
+#### ZVU
+This outputs a 0 or 1 based on whether there has been significant acceleration activity recently.
+This was based on the Zero Velocity Update algorithm from https://github.com/Wojtek120/IMU-velocity-and-displacement-measurements/tree/master.
+### Integral.h + Integral.cpp
+These files define and implement the Integral and DeltaTime classes.
+#### Integral
+Performs discrete integration using trapezoidal summation.
+Every input via the step() function is an integration step.
+#### DeltaTime
+This is a helper class for Integral which helps to calculate the time in seconds between IMU updates.
+This also converts the measurements from microseconds to seconds.
+### Utility.ino
+This contains miscellaneous methods that abstract away some repeatedly used code segments.

 ## Libraries Used
 - https://www.arduino.cc/reference/en/libraries/reefwingahrs/
 - https://www.arduino.cc/reference/en/libraries/reefwing_imutypes/